Climate Change Preparedness in the North Program project descriptions 2024 to 2025

 Yukon First Nations Wildfire

 Funding to conduct research on how to include traditional land management practices in fire prevention practices.
-Research to be conducted includes information on invasive species and vegetation management, controlled burns and Indigenous land management.
+Research to be conducted includes information on invasive species and vegetation management, controlled burns and Indigenous land management, and research related to community-led, place-based wildfire response.

 $76,051.00